 Local traders also built a fort here in 1785, called Fort St. Joachim.
 It was rebuilt at least twice before 1804.

-Cape Girardot Forts
+Cape Girardot Trading Posts

 (1733 - unknown, 1793 - 1808 ?), Cape Girardeau

-A French trading post was originally here in 1733, built by Jean Girardot, the site of which is at Cape Rock Park.
-Next came a Spanish military post in 1793, built by French trader Louis Lorimier, called Lorimont Post or Red House, located at the site of Old St. Vincent's Church (1853).
+A French trading post was originally here in 1733, built by Jean Girardot, the site of which is now at Cape Rock Park.
+Next came a Spanish military post in 1793, built by French trader Louis Lorimier, called Lorimont Post or Red House, located at the future site of Old St. Vincent's Church (1853).
 Lorimier died here in 1812.
 The settlement, however, continued to be known as Cape Girardeau.
 The Red House Interpretive Center is located at 128 South Main Street (admission fee).